-Between June 29, 2021 and November 11, 2022, we issued unsecured convertible notes with an aggregate face value of \$3,784,500 which bear an interest rate of 8% per annum.
-The convertible notes are convertible into common non-voting shares at a 40% discount to the price of an initial public offering and mature on the date that is two years after the date of issuance thereof.
+Between June 29, 2021 and December 11, 2022, we issued unsecured convertible notes with an aggregate face value of \$3,312,000 which bear an interest rate of 8% per annum.
+The convertible notes are convertible into common shares at a 40% discount to the price of an initial public offering and mature on the date that is two years after the date of issuance thereof.